 (iii) Capital increase in HLAG: Taking into account that CSAV's intends to subscribe to HLAG's next capital increase and purchase additional shares, which would increase its interest from 22.6% to 25%, and this commitment is defined in the merger agreement as part of the same business combination, its financial effect is also included within the accounting result of the merger between HLAG and UASC.
 However, this effect can still not be determined reliably and can only be quantified definitively when the following is known: the placement price of HLAG's shares for that capital increase, the euro/dollar exchange rate applicable and the respective PPA report on the additional interest acquired, which may only be prepared after the subscription and/or acquisition and must be disclosed in the consolidated financial statements as of December 31, 2017.

 Note 41 Events after the Reporting Period

-Between the closing date and issuance of these Interim Consolidated Financial Statements, the following relevant event occurred and the Company has decided to present it as a subsequent event:
+Between the closing date and issuance of these Interim Consolidated Financial Statements, the following relevant events occurred and are presented as subsequent events: